HLR/DomiKnowS/tutorials/graph_coloring.md

 orL(firestationCity, ('x',), existsL(('y',), andL(neighbor, ('x', 'y'), firestationCity, ('y',))), ('x',))
 ```
 This constraint is expressing that each city is either of type `firestationcity` or `has_a` `neighbor` that is a `firestationCity`.

+Please refer to [User Pipeline](/docs/PIPELINE.md#1-knowledge-declaration) and [Knowledge Declaration](/docs/KNOWLEDGE.md) in the documentation for more specification.

 ### Define the Reader
 Next step is to define the data of the problem.
 In this step we have to define a reader class which will load the inputs of the datasource into our framework.
 Reader class has a free style of coding and the only limitation is that it has to provide an iterative object over data which each data is a dictionary containing keyword and values.